About this listing

 We do not discriminate and are happy to welcome LGBT folks!

 In warm weather guests can enjoy a large back porch with comfy outdoor furniture to enjoy the relaxing view, patio table/chairs with umbrella, front yard, hammock, lounge chairs.
 In cold weather guests usually opt to stay in and enjoy the warmth of the cozy apartment which is equipped with a record player and an array of vintage albums.
 Lots of board games, books and , of course, wi-fi.
-The D&H rail trail runs through our property, just behind the house and is wonderful year round for hiking, biking, snowshoeing, cross country skiing, etc.
+The D&H rail trail runs through our property, just behind the house and is wonderful year round for hiking, biking, snowshoeing, cross country skiing, etc. There is easy access to the 22 mile trail and folks are welcome to bring their bikes and park them in our garage during their stay.

 Interaction with Guests